Jamaree Salyer

-Jamaree Tyreez Salyer (born July 13, 2000) is an American professional football guard for the Los Angeles Chargers of the National Football League (NFL).
-He played college football for the Georgia Bulldogs and was selected by the Chargers in the sixth round of the 2022 NFL draft.
+Jamaree Tyreez Salyer (born July 13, 2000) is an American professional football guard.
+He played college football for the Georgia Bulldogs and was selected by the Los Angeles Chargers in the sixth round of the 2022 NFL draft.

 Early life

 Salyer grew up in Atlanta, Georgia and attended Pace Academy.
-Salyer was rated a five-star recruit and committed to play college football at Georgia after considering offers from Alabama, Clemson, and Ohio State.
+Salyer was rated a five-star recruit and committed to play college football at the University of Georgia after considering offers from Alabama, Clemson, and Ohio State.

 College career

-Salyer played in 13 games as a reserve offensive lineman in 13 during his freshman season.
-He played in 13 games with two starts as a sophomore and started at right tackle in Georgia's 26-14 win over Baylor in the 2020 Sugar Bowl.
+Salyer played in 13 games as a reserve offensive lineman during his freshman season.
+He played in 13 games with two starts as a sophomore and started at right tackle in Georgia's 26–14 win over Baylor in the 2020 Sugar Bowl.
 Salyer was named Georgia's starting left tackle going into his junior season after reporting to preseason training camp 30 pounds lighter than the previous season and putting together a strong performance.
 He started all of the Bulldogs' regular season games at left tackle and started in the 2021 Peach Bowl at left guard.
 After considering entering the 2021 NFL draft, he decided to return to Georgia for his senior season.
 On January 15, 2022, Salyer declared for the 2022 NFL draft.